ElektraInitiative/libelektra/doc/decisions/high_level_api.md

 - Thread-safety: a handle is the accepted better solution than having to care about whether it is reentrant, thread-safe, ...
 - assumes that spec is available (either by compiled-in `KeySet` or exit after elektraOpen)
-- many projects do not care about some limitations (no binary, no meta-data) but prefer a straight-forward way to get/set config
+- many projects do not care about some limitations (no binary, no metadata) but prefer a straightforward way to get/set config
 - When people hit limitations they fall back to direct use of ^KeySet^, ^Key^

 ## Considered Alternatives